-A metal detector is a tool that is used to detect the presence of metal not too far away.
+A metal detector is a tool used to detect the presence of metal not too far away.
 There are several types of metal detectors, and they are used for different purposes.

-Some are installed in the entrance of public institutions like banks and schools.
+Some are installed at the entrance of public institutions like banks and schools.
 They are meant to prevent criminals from coming in with weapons like handguns and knives.

 Some metal detectors are installed on the ground, and they scan people as they walk across.
 It is for the same purpose.
 To prevent people from passing through with metallic objects.

 This type can be seen in airports.
 They are also used in drug manufacturing and food production processes.
 They are meant to scan for the presence of metals.
 The most common type is the one used by metal hunters.
 They are used to find relics, coins, and treasures buried in the ground.
-These metal detectors are used by metal detectorists.
+Metal detectorists use these metal detectors.

 Main types of metal detectors:

-While there are numerous brands and models of metal detectors, there are only three types of the device, and they are Beat-Frequency Oscillation (BFO), Very Low Frequency (VLF), and Pulse Induction (PI) metal detectors.
+While there are numerous brands and models of metal detectors, there are only three types of devices, and they are Beat-Frequency Oscillation (BFO), Very Low Frequency (VLF), and Pulse Induction (PI) metal detectors.

 Beat-Frequency Oscillation is commonly used in stores, and the type of detectors in this category can detect metal about 2 feet underground.

-Very Low-Frequency detectors are mostly used by treasure hunters because they can detect metals very deep down the earth.
+Treasure hunters mostly use very Low-Frequency detectors because they can detect metals very deep down the earth.
 They also allow users to narrow down their search to only gold and silver.
-The three types have been discussed in details below.
+The three types have been discussed in detail below.